-Making your own breakfast items like these lemon scones to freeze and enjoy in preparation for back to school can be a great way to save money.
+Making your own breakfast items to freeze and enjoy in preparation for back to school can be a great way to save money.

 Later this week, I’m getting a jump start and having a big cooking day with the kids.
 We’ve eaten well from the pantry, yet we still have a lot left in the freezer.
 I had tried to stretch out the meat and poultry from the freezer with simpler, cheaper fare like chicken and rice, burrito casserole, beans and rice, quesadillas, and lots of pasta dishes.
 I guess I did a pretty good job cooking from the pantry.

-So, for my first part of preparing for more simpler back to school days, I’m going to work on breakfast.
+So, for my first part of preparing for more simpliar back to school days, I’m going to work on breakfast.
 It’s easier when I just make big batches of everything when I cooked breakfast each morning.
 It seems to work like a charm.
-Little minutes count! 🙂
+Little minutes count!

 We all love lemon flavors around our house, so first up, we’re making these delicious lemon scones.
 They turned out perfect with just that right amount of tang and sweetness.